Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Introduction

-The fluid--structure interaction (FSI) problem, and specifically the two-way pressure-deformation coupling that arises due to the flow in a compliant channel, is central to all the above-mentioned applications.
+The fluid--structure interaction (FSI) problem, and specifically the two-way pressure-deformation coupling arising from flow in a compliant channel, is central to all the above-mentioned applications.
 Similar FSI problems also arise in the context of shear-driven flows in 2D confinements with a soft wall driven by the prescribed oscillatory motion of the opposite nonuniform rigid wall \cite{JAS25,TPZR25}.
 In these problems, flow inertia is neglected, and the \emph{geometric} nonlinearity is treated by a perturbation expansion in the wave amplitude of the rigid wall with prescribed motion.
 Importantly, in the presence of such nonlinearities, a primary (periodic) flow can give rise to secondary (cycle-averaged, or steady streaming) flow \cite{R01}, referred to as \emph{soft streaming} \cite{BPG22,CBG24}, showing the coupling between \emph{inertial} nonlinearity of the flow and \emph{geometric} nonlinearity due to deformation of a soft structure in an external flow.
 Meanwhile, despite significant theoretical and computational efforts having been expended on understanding such FSI problems due to internal flows, as discussed above, the \emph{interaction between} geometric and inertial nonlinearities in internal flows evaded attention until the work of \cite{ZR24}.
 Specifically, they showed that flow inertia provides another nonlinear coupling, tightly linked to deformation, that enhances streaming, a phenomenon termed \emph{elastoinertial rectification}.
 Previously, \citet{PWC23} studied the two-way coupled oscillatory flow in a 2D rectangular channel and a 3D axisymmetric tube, but neglected flow inertia and did not provide direct numerical simulations for the 2D case. \citet{ZR24} re-analyzed the simulations of \citet{PWC23} for the case of a 3D axisymmetric tube and showed that advective inertia is ``the missing piece'' to fully describe the simulation data.
 Although \citet{IWC20} previously developed a one-dimensional lubrication model for FSI in a soft-walled microchannel at finite Reynolds number, they considered only the start-up problem and the stability of the steady (inflated) state.
-Thus, a complete understanding of \emph{oscillatory} flow in a \emph{compliant 2D channel} (a canonical configuration) has not been achieved; specifically, developing the elastoinertial theory and benchmarking its predictions against detailed simulation data remain knowledge gaps.
 Importantly, in following the approach of \cite{ZR24}, we are able to produce accurate reduced-order descriptions of the oscillatory FSI due to internal flow, which are sought after by researchers in biofluid mechanics \cite{CHRTGM06,PV09,QVV16}.
+As we show, the 2D configuration exhibits qualitatively different physics from its 3D counterparts \cite{ZR24,HPFC25}, including resonance-like behaviors that are absent in those geometries.